1. Hour Glucose Screen in Pregnancy

-- You will need to check your blood sugar with a glucometer 4 times a day and record the values in a log book.
-Fasting (before eating in the AM), should be <100, and 2 hours after each meal, should be < 120.
+- You will need to check your blood sugar with a glucometer four times a day and record the values in a log book.
+Fasting (before eating in the AM), should be less than 100, and two hours after each meal, should be less than 120.
 You need to fax (248-693-3683) or bring your log weekly.
 Call if your sugars are consistently high.

 In addition, if you were diabetic before becoming pregnant: